What is a bogan?

 For the most part, we Americans have embraced our working-class, marginalized, and misunderstood brethren.
 Jeff Foxworthy, known for his “you might be a redneck” jokes, became the best-selling comedy recording artist of all time.
 Are there racist rednecks?
 Absolutely, however, there are also rednecks who have long known the system is rigged against them regardless of race, because they understand how racism and sexism are used against them in a broader class struggle.
 The differences are really just nitpicking across oceans.

-Even if the words themselves are rooted in classism they’re also words embraced by the very people they were weaponized against.
-Both are loud, proud, fiercely independent, and above all they are survivors within societies, to paraphrase George Carlin, where the upper-class uses their existence to scare the shit out of the middle-class.
+Here’s something to think about.
+Even if the words themselves are rooted in classism they’re also words embraced by the same people they’re intended to be weaponized against.
+Bogans and rednecks are loud, proud, fiercely independent, very anti-authoritarian, and above all they are survivors within societies where, to paraphrase George Carlin, the upper-class uses their existence to scare the shit out of the middle-class.